 Finally, when all that heavy work is done—and it can and should be done sometime between September and March or April—it would be time for cosmetics that may be possible with improving weather: washing, cleaning, waxing, buffing, painting, repairing gel coat cracks, and dings.
 I usually do varnish, but Dave does the rest, except for fiberglass repair.
 There are many good spring cleanup products on the market and everyone I know seems to favor a different kind (and their boats all look good), so I’m not going to get into that.

 Dave and I use biodegradable detergents for washing (I can do that!) and I have noted that nothing else winds up in the water.
-He refinished my teak transom one year and between a drop cloth spread over the boarding platform, a big shop vacuum, and a steady brush hand nothing landed in the water.
+He refinished my teak transom one year and between a drop cloth spread over the boarding platform, a big shop vacuum, and a steady brush hand, nothing landed in the water.
 Incidentally, he is a wizard at applying varnish in cold weather.

 I have teak decks and they still look good after 33 years.
-I clean teak with a mild detergent, a lot of water, and a brush with ultra-soft bristles.
+I clean teak with a mild detergent, a lot of water and a brush with ultra-soft bristles.
 I do not use the two-part chemical treatments that make teak beautiful by dissolving the gray surface layers of wood.
 Once that’s all done, it’s time for testing.

-I’ll be joining others from the Fidalgo Yacht Club in a pair of spring cruises into the San Juan Islands.
+I’ve previously joined others from the Fidalgo Yacht Club in a pair of spring cruises into the San Juan Islands.
 Once under way I’ll switch on every system from the furnace to the water maker, freezer, and the spare refrigerator.
 It’ll all run full-time on both trips.
 I dare anything to fail, but should that happen there’s still time for a fix before serious cruising begins.